Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Possible fixes of the Algebraic Eraser and challenges

 \section{Possible fixes of the Algebraic Eraser and challenges}

 As we have demonstrated, no choice of the security parameters makes the Algebraic Eraser immune to the attack presented here, as long as the keys are generated by standard distributions.

-\iflong A possible fix may be to change the group $S$ into one whose elements do not have short expressions in terms of its generators.
+A possible fix may be to change the group $S$ into one whose elements do not have short expressions in terms of its generators.
 This may force the attacker to attack the original matrices (whose entries are Laurent polynomials in the variables $t_i$) directly, using linear algebraic methods similar to the ones presented here.
-It is not clear to what extent this can be done. \fi
+It is not clear to what extent this can be done.

 The most promising way to foil our attacks, at least on a small fraction of keys, may be to use very carefully designed distributions, which are far from standard ones.
-Following our attack, Dorian Goldfeld found a distribution for which the equations in phase 1 of the attack have a huge number of solutions, and not all of these solutions lead to the correct shared key.
-This may lead to a system resisting the type of attacks presented here.
+Following our attack, Dorian Goldfeld and Paul Gunnels devised a distribution for which the equations in phase 1 of the attack have a huge number of solutions, most of which not leading to the correct shared key \cite{GoldfeldGunnels}.

-\iflong Another option would be to work in semigroups, and use noninvertible matrices.
-This may foil the first phase of our attack. \fi
+Another option would be to work in semigroups, and use noninvertible matrices.
+This may foil the first phase of our attack.

 The generic membership search algorithm is of interest beyond its applicability to the Algebraic Eraser.
-We have demonstrated, by an idealized analysis supported by experiments, that this algorithm easily solves instances with random permutations, in groups of index which is intractable when using previously known techniques like those in \cite{Min98}.
+We have demonstrated, based on our Minimal Cycle Conjecture \ref{MCC}, that this algorithm easily solves instances with random permutations, in groups of index which is intractable when using previously known techniques like those in \cite{Min98}.
+Our extensive experiments, reported above, support this assertion.

-The most interesting direction of extending the present work seems to be a rigorous analysis, in the real model, of this algorithm.
-This would be a mathematical breakthrough, since the state of the art provable algorithms, \iflong\else \cite{BabaiHayes05, BabiBealsSeress04}, \fi despite being more sophisticated, have running time $\Theta(n^7\log n)$, which is not practical for $n\ge 128$. \iflong Alexander Hulpke has informed us that our methods are similar to ones used for constructive recognition of $S_n$ or $A_n$.
-This connection may be useful for the proposed analysis. \fi
+The most interesting direction of extending the present work is proving the Minimal Cycle Conjecture, even with $O(n^2)$ instead of our $n^2$.
+In fact, proving any polynomial bound would imply that the diameter of $S_n$ is almost always $O(n^2\log n)$, which would improve considerably the presently known bound $n^7(\log n)^{O(1)}$ on the diameter.
+Alexander Hulpke has informed us that our methods are similar to ones used for constructive recognition of $S_n$ or $A_n$.
+This connection may be useful for the proposed analysis.

-Finally, we point out that even without changes, our algorithm applies in many cases not treated here.
-Experiments of the full attack succeeded to extract the shared key correctly in \emph{all} tested cases, including some in which the index of the generated subgroup of $S_{n/2}$ was greater than $2$.
+Finally, we point out that even without changes, our algorithm applies in many cases not treated here, as the experiments of the full attack reported above show.

 {